friscolt/friscolt.github.io/research.md

 *  [**Visualization and localization of blood vessels in speckle images**](/pages/bloodvessels)
 *  **Classification of kidney stones in endoscopic images**

+If you want to know more about the contributions in these projects, you can click on the points above.

 ---

 ## Publications